 The piedmont region of the southeastern United States (U.S.) is an area under rapid urbanization and landuse changes (Wear and Gries, 2011).
-For example, the population of Wake County, North Carolina (NC) is projected to double in the next 30 years (North Carolina Office of State Budget and Management, 2008).
-Population rise, landuse change, and record droughts have increased water supply stress in the piedmont region of the southeastern U.S. (Sun et al., 2008; United States Drought Monitor, 2011).
-Fifty-eight percent of streams in the piedmont of NC are first order headwater streams (North Carolina Division of Water Quality, 2005), which provide most of the water in rivers.
-Understanding streamflow dynamics and protecting these streams from degradation through proper planning and management will help maintain guality stream channel networks and water supplies for downstream tributaries and rivers (North Carolina's Forest Resources Assessment, 2010).
+For example, the population of Wake County, North Carolina (NC) is projected to double in the next 30 years (North Carolina Office of State Budget and Managetion through proper planning and management will help maintain quality stream channel networks and water supplies for downstream tributaries and rivers (North Carolina's Forest Resources Assessment, 2010).
 Falls Lake Watershed is the water supply reservoir for Raleigh, the capital of the state of NC, and surrounding towns in Wake County in the piedmont region.
 Knowledge about total and seasonal water quantity from the watershed can be useful in implementing long-term management, development, and land acquisition strategies (North Carolina's Forest Resources Assessment, 2010).
 This watershed is dominated by two very different geologic provinces, the Carolina Slate Belt (CSB) and Triassic Basins (TB) that could vary in water yield and quality.
 Few studies have examined the effects of geologic effects on watershed water balances and flow characteristics.